Package insert / prescribing information

 Impaired renal function decreases elimination of Lisinopril, which is excreted principally through the kidneys, but this decrease becomes clinically important only when the glomerular filtration rate is below 30 mL/min.
 Above this glomerular filtration rate, the elimination half-life is little changed.
 With greater impairment, however, peak and trough Lisinopril levels increase, time to peak concentration increases and time to attain steady state is prolonged [see Dosage and Administration (2.4)].
 Lisinopril can be removed by hemodialysis.

-The pharmacokinetics of Lisinopril were studied in 29 pediatric hypertensive patients between 6 years and 16 years with glomerular filtration rate greater than 30 mL/min/1.73 m2.
-After doses of 0.1 mg to 0.2 mg per kg, steady state peak plasma concentrations of Lisinopril occurred within 6 hours and the extent of absorption based on urinary recovery was about 28%.
+Pediatric Patients: The pharmacokinetics of Lisinopril were studied in 29 pediatric hypertensive patients between 6 years and 16 years with glomerular filtration rate > 30 mL/min/1.73 m2.
+After doses of 0.1 to 0.2 mg per kg, steady state peak plasma concentrations of Lisinopril occurred within 6 hours and the extent of absorption based on urinary recovery was about 28%.
 These values are similar to those obtained previously in adults.
 The typical value of Lisinopril oral clearance (systemic clearance/absolute bioavailability) in a child weighing 30 kg is 10 L/h, which increases in proportion to renal function.
 In a multicenter, open-label pharmacokinetic study of daily oral Lisinopril in 22 pediatric hypertensive patients with stable kidney transplant (ages 7 to 17 years; estimated glomerular filtration rate >30 mL/min/1.73 m2), dose normalized exposures were in the range reported previously in children without a kidney transplant.